joshed-io/reveal-hugo/README.md

 Not directly related to reveal-hugo, but these are some of my favorite Reveal.js features and shortcuts.

 - 's' - type 's' to enter speaker mode, which opens a separate window with a time and speaker notes
-- 'o' - type 'o' to enter navigation mode and see slide thumbnails
+- 'o' - type 'o' to enter overview mode and scroll through slide thumbnails
 - 'f' - type 'f' to go into full-screen mode

 # Contributing